Why do you have to go to sleep, even if you’re not a bit tired? How do fish sleep, and do horses really sleep standing up?

 Reading material: Finnish original, English translation

 Iris is cross.
 She’s in the middle of a game, and her mother, tired out by the baby, is angrily telling her to go to bed.
 Why are grown-ups allowed to stay up later?
-Why do you have to go to bed if you’re not tired?
-And why doesn’t sleep come anyway?
-Who on earth is the Sandman?
+And who on earth is the Sandman?

 Her dreams take Iris with them into the forest, to a farm, under the water and finally to the mountains.
-At that point the dream becomes a little frightening when Iris meets a dream spirit suffering from insomnia!
-Fortunately, when Iris wakes up in the morning everything is back to normal.
-Even her mother is more cheerful.
+Along the way, the young reader finds out new facts about sleep.
+When Iris wakes up in the morning, everything looks bright again – even mother has cheered up.